ArticleMarch 3, 2026

 • Light review only

-• Get good sleep (memory consolidation happens during sleep)
+• Get good sleep (memory consolidates during sleep)

 Time Investment Comparison